tesuji/dotfiles/CONTRIBUTING.rst

 Contributing
 ============

-First off, thank you for considering contributing to this dotfiles.
-It's people like you that make dotfiles such a great repository.

-When contributing to this repository, please first discuss the change you wish to make via `issue`_, email, or any other method with the owners of this repository before making a change.
+Please first discuss the change you wish to make via `issue`_.

 Also note that there is a ``.editorconfig`` file, please follow coding style declared in that file.